Assessment

 3.2 Instructions for Project proposal submission

-- You will have to submit a very short project proposal for approval by Thursday 7th November to Turnitin on Learn, but the earlier you submit the earlier you can start working on it!
-We will be checking submissions as they arrive and ask get in touch if there are any issues.
+- You will have to submit a very short project proposal for approval by Thursday 6th November to Turnitin on Learn, but the earlier you submit the earlier you can start working on it!
+We will be checking submissions as they arrive and ask to get in touch if there are any issues.

 - A few sentences explaining the project will be sufficient.
 Note that this deadline is an informal deadline and there is no possibility of getting an extension.